camroga/jonaprieto.github.io/_posts/2018-06-21-learning-Emacs.md

 text editor depending on what I’m working on: sublime text 3, atom, and emacs.
 This post is about emacs but I must confess that I’m a complete beginner using emacs.
-I’ve never touched my own configuration scripts and the kind of things an expert user probably do.
+I’ve never touched my own configuration scripts and the kind of things an expert user probably does.
 My goal in this post is that, becoming a real user of this amazing tool/text editor that many people claim it is.
 Since I don’t have too much time to spend on this kind of task, I will try to learn on the top of another configuration.
 Spacemacs is the first option here.
 I tested, it works